nanos-world/docs/docs/core-concepts/server-manual/server-configuration.md

 | **`map`** | Which map to load |
 | **`token`** | Server Token used for authorize downloads through CLI |
 | **`banned_ids`** | List of banned nanos account IDs |

+## Logo Image

+It is possible to have a custom image to be displayed in the server list.
+For that, add a file called `Server.jpg` besides the server executable with the logo you wish.
+The recommended size is `300x150`.

 ## Map & Level